 Lerner’s objective was to advance economic policy debate beyond what he called “sound finance” (which is the precursor of modern mainstream (neo-liberal) thinking).
 So he juxtaposed the his “economics of control” policy thinking with the dominant laissez-faire approach that prevailed during the Great Depression.

 Chapter 1 of Lerner’s 1951 book The Economics of Employment, was really a rewritten version of the 1941 article The Economic Steering Wheel where he elaborated his version of Keynesian thinking.
-He began the book as such:
+He began the book as such (1951: 3-5):

-Our economic system is frequently put to shame in being displayed before an imaginery visitor from a strange planet. it is time to reverse this procedure.
-Imagine yourself in a Buck Rogers interplanetary adventure, looking at a highway in a City of Tomorrow.
+Our economic system is frequently put to shame in being displayed before an imaginary visitor from a strange planet.
+It is time to reverse the procedure.
+Imagine yourself instead in a Buck Rogers interplanetary adventure, looking at a highway in a City of Tomorrow.
 The highway is wide and straight, and its edges are turned up so that it is almost impossible for a car to run off the road.
 What appears to be a runaway car is speeding along the road and veering off to one side.
 As it approaches the rising edge of the highway, its front wheels are turned so that it gets back onto the road and goes off at an angle, making for the other side, where the wheels are turned again.
 This happens many times, the car zigzagging but keeping on the highway until it is out of sight.
 You are wondering how long it will take for it to crash, when another car appears which behaves in the same fashion.
-When it comes near you, it stops with a jerk.
-A door is opened, and an occupants asks whether you would like a lift.
-You look into the car and before you can control yourself you cry out, “Why, there’s no steering wheel”.
-Want a ride?
+When it comes near you it stops with a jerk.
+A door is opened, and an occupant asks whether you would like a lift.
+You look into the car and before you can control yourself you cry out, “Why!
+There’s no steering wheel!”